fiorettaa/Data-Machine-Learning/github-setup.md

 - You can always edit your repo (the existing readme file or any new files) from the web interface and commit changes directly there.
 Remember to add a meaningful commit message whenever you make a change!
 This will help you (and any other contributors) keep track of all changes.

+By the time you have created your repo, you can manage it by following either one of the following options.

-## Managing the Project Repo - Option #1: Github Desktop
+### Managing the Project Repo - Option #1: Github Desktop

 - Download Github Desktop from [here](https://desktop.github.com/).